Eris: Measuring discord among multidimensional data sources

-For question 1, executions are summarized in Fig.~\ref{fig:eval-results}, where reported times include the time to receive the symbolic query results.
+For Q1, executions are summarized in Fig.~\ref{fig:eval-results}, where reported times include the time to receive the symbolic query results.
 These show that the \partitioning and \sparsenftwo have broadly similar performance; despite \sparsenftwo's comparative simplicity, its running time is often faster with the exceptions being $q_4$ and $q_5$, the two aggregation queries.
 Particularly for $q_4$, aggregation can result in large symbolic expressions which are not always handled efficiently by the \sparsenftwo sparse vector operations using PostgreSQL arrays; we experimented with several alternative approaches to try to improve performance without success.
 Thus, in cases where the symbolic expressions do not grow large, \sparsenftwo seems preferable.

-For questions 2 and 3, we measured the time taken for equation generation and for OSQP solving for each query, using different database sizes as described above.
+For Q2 and Q3, we measured the time taken for equation generation and for OSQP solving for each query, using different database sizes as described above.
 The results are shown in Fig.~\ref{fig:solve-results}.
 In Fig.~\ref{fig:eqgen-results}, the time taken for equation generation, including querying and serializing the resulting OSQP problem instances, is shown (again in logarithmic scale).
+The OSQP solving times for \partitioning and \sparsenftwo are coincident and so not shown.
 In Fig.~\ref{fig:solve-percentage-results}, the percentage of time spent on equation generation and on OSQP solving for the largest database instance ($n=10{,}000$) is shown, and we can appreciate that they are always in a similar order of magnitude so neither can be claimed to be a bottleneck in front of the other.
-The OSQP solving times for \partitioning and \sparsenftwo are coincident and so not shown.